hackthedev/teardrop/README.md

 Welcome to the teardrop Ransomware Project.
 This project was created for educational purposes <b>only</b>.
 If you want to harm someone, it is your fault if something happens.
 I do not take any responsibility for damage that might've been caused by one of your actions.
 In order to use my finished code read the terms and conditions in the [LICENSE](LICENSE) file

 [Discuss on Discord](https://discord.com/invite/KBEZtp2Jtd)
+<br><br>

+If you want to help me or send me motivation, star this repository and share it with like minded people :)

 <br>